petejohanson/angular-hy-res/README.md

 # angular-hyper-resource [![Build Status](https://travis-ci.org/petejohanson/angular-hyper-resource.svg?branch=master)](https://travis-ci.org/petejohanson/angular-hyper-resource)

-A hypermedia client/library for [AngularJS](http://angularjs.org/) that consumes the [HAL](http://tools.ietf.org/html/draft-kelly-json-hal-06) media type.
+A hypermedia client/library for [AngularJS](http://angularjs.org/).
+A [HAL](http://tools.ietf.org/html/draft-kelly-json-hal-06) media type extension is included by default, but support for other media types can be added.

 ## Installation